 Skip to main content

-Red River Talc: J&J’s Third Talc Bankruptcy Dismissed
+Red River Talc: $9B Talc Trust Plan Dismissed

-Red River Talc, LLC filed a voluntary prepackaged Chapter 11 petition on September 20, 2024 in the U.S. Bankruptcy Court for the Southern District of Texas.
+Red River Talc, LLC filed a voluntary prepackaged chapter 11 petition on September 20, 2024 in the U.S. Bankruptcy Court for the Southern District of Texas.
 The debtor was created on August 19, 2024 in a corporate restructuring that moved talc-related liabilities into the new entity, and its filing was framed in court papers as Johnson & Johnson's third attempt to resolve talc litigation through a subsidiary bankruptcy after prior LTL Management cases were dismissed.
-The company described the case as a targeted path to resolve ovarian and other gynecological cancer claims tied to talc products, while leaving other categories of claims outside the trust.
+The company described the case as a targeted path to resolve ovarian and other gynecological cancer claims tied to talc products, while leaving other categories of claims outside the trust, as outlined in the first day declaration of John K. Kim.
 J&J's filing announcement emphasized that the plan was designed to address ovarian cancer claims, cited a prepetition voting process that it said exceeded statutory acceptance thresholds, and highlighted the size of the proposed settlement funding.
-The plan drew immediate scrutiny because it sought a channeling injunction that would protect the debtor and affiliated parties, and because it was presented as a prepackaged deal rather than a case built through months of postpetition negotiations.
+The initial prepackaged plan drew immediate scrutiny because it sought a channeling injunction that would protect the debtor and affiliated parties, and because it was presented as a prepackaged deal rather than a case built through months of postpetition negotiations.

 The proposed plan centered on a Section 524(g) trust, a statutory framework originally crafted for asbestos-related reorganizations.
 Court filings described a trust that would receive and pay ovarian and other gynecological cancer claims, with exclusions for mesothelioma and lung cancer claims, governmental claims, and Canadian claims.
 Outside reporting estimated the claim universe at roughly 90,000 cancer claims tied to more than 62,000 claimants.
 The debtor's declaration described aggregate trust funding of approximately $9 billion over 25 years, while the U.S. Trustee later characterized the funding agreement as capped at $7.898 billion and valued it at $6.475 billion on a net present value basis.
 J&J's announcement around the filing described a funding level of roughly 8 billion, framing the increase as a key element of the proposal.

 The case also immediately attracted litigation over process and eligibility.
 A creditor coalition moved to dismiss on the day after the petition, arguing that Red River lacked genuine financial distress and that the plan sought release and channeling relief beyond what the Bankruptcy Code and Fifth Circuit precedent permit.
 The U.S. Trustee moved to dismiss in October 2024, describing the filing as a "textbook example of bad faith" and arguing that the debtor did not need bankruptcy relief.
-Those challenges, combined with disputes about the prepetition solicitation process, culminated in a multi-week trial on confirmation, disclosure statement, and dismissal issues.
+Those challenges, combined with disputes about the prepetition solicitation process, led to a multi-week trial on confirmation, disclosure statement, and dismissal issues.
 On March 31, 2025, the court dismissed the case for cause, finding that the plan's releases and channeling architecture failed under governing law and that the solicitation process suffered from significant defects.
-Law360 characterized the ruling as the rejection of a proposed 9 billion deal, and J&J later said it would return to the tort system rather than appeal.
+The ruling rejected a proposed $9 billion deal, and J&J later said it would return to the tort system rather than appeal.

 Case Snapshot